bazbt3/raspberry_pi_setup/README.md

 ### 2. FTP the file to the web host root:

 The second file - a security-sanitised version of my local [`site_ftp.sh`](site_ftp.sh) - is now in this repo.

+### 3. Run both commands to a schedule:

+I've now automated the routine - see [crontab.md](crontab.md).
+There's no intelligence to it; I'm oblivious at this stage to what will happen if one or both commands fail at any stage.